 C (15/02/2021) 6.12 Loss of data or interruption to service due to cyber attack from internal or external malicious actors, or indiscriminate malicious programmes, deriving from both Council operations and those of its supply chain.
-ISO27001 range of technology, policy, procedures, standards and training exists across the council which is reviewed regularly to ensure it remains consistent with changes in technology, working practices and emerging threats.
+ISO27001 range of technology, policy, procedures, standards and training exits across the council which is reviewed regularly to ensure it remains consistent with changes in technology, working practices and emerging threats.
 The CMT agreed that Information Security training should be mandatory to raise employee awareness of cyber threats and handling information securely.
 A policy and awareness of this is being developed.
 Security standards are reviewed and revised using a risk management approach.
-The Council is a member of several Information / Cyber Security groups to monitor emerging threats and risk and share security alerts.
-Ensure the security architecture follows layered approach as defined by best practice.
-Adopt and implement Scotish Government Cyber Resilience Action Plan which will result in Cyber Essentials Plus Accreditation.
-Information Security Schedule included within all procurement exercises establishing minimum security requirements supported by operational Data Sharing and Processing Agreements.
-Delivered additional capability for granular and specific data restores through the recently installed enterprise backup solution which enables fast and reliable backups and enables a resilient replication schedule which stores the councils data locally before replication gall backed up data to our secondary DC site.
-Undertake regular rehearsal of Cyber Incident Response process across ICT, First event planned and calendar being developed.
+The Council is a member of several Information / Cyber Security groups to monitor emerging threats and nisk and share security alerts.
+Ensure the security alerts.
+Adopt and implement Scottish Government Cyber Resilience Action Plan which will result in Cyber Essentials Plus Accreditation.
+Information Security Schedule included within all procuement exercises establishing minimum security requirements supported by operational Data Sharing and Processing Agreements.
+Delivered additional capability for granular and specific data restores through the recently installed enterprise backups and enables a resilient replication schedule which stores the councis data locally before replicating all backed up data to our secondary DC site.
+Undertake regular rehearsal of Cyber Incident Response process across ICT.
+First event planned and calendar being developed.
 Implement additional protection technology to provide proactive threat detection.
-Use of a partner Security Operations Center to deliver round the clock detection of malicious activity.
-Service live as of 01/12/2020 3 3 9 ensuring that managers are provided with reports of non- compliance.
+Use of a partner Security Operations Centre to deliver cound the clock detection of malicious activity.
+Service live as of 01/12/2020 3 3 9 Enforce and report on mandatory information security training ensuring that managers are provided with reports of non- compliance.
 Package being developed.
 Review lessons learned from SEPA Cyber attack and ensure systems and processes are modified as necessary.
-30/06/2021 3 2 6 Director of Corporate & Community Services C (16/02/2021) 6.14 Failure to achieve anticipated benefits and savings from the Finance/HR/Payroll System would lead services short of capacity and risk service delivery.
+30/09/2021 3 2 6 Director of Corporate & Community Services C (16/02/2021) 6.14 Failure to achieve anticipated benefits and savings from the Finance/HR/Payroll System would lead services short of capacity and risk service delivery.
 Strong and robust Core Systems Programme and associated Project governance and risk and issues registers backed by appropriate level of resources.
 At least monthly meetings of the Core Systems Programme Board where Programme level risks and issues are discussed.
 Core Systems Programme Team using lessons learned from other public sector organisations who have implemented an integrated core corporate system.
 Regular engagement with a wide range of stakeholders across the Programme and Projects.
-Working closely with ICT, the Core Systems Team use enterprise architecture to ensure that the potential impact of each Project release is co-ordinated and accounted for leach froject release is co-ordinated and accounted for leach froject release is co-ordinated and accounted for leach froject release is place.
+Working closely with ICT, the Core Systems Team use enterprise architecture to ensure that the potential impact of each Project release is co-ordinated and accounted for.
+Identification and recruitment of employees with key skills and expertise to form the appropriate Programme Team and associated Project Teams in place.
 Business readiness reviews in place prior to "go live" for all workstreams and Departments.
-Phase 1 Finance system successfully implemented August 2019 Phase 1 HR/Payroll system successfully implemented December 2020 3 4 12 Comprehensive training of employees in the new system to support implementation.
+Phase 1 Finance system successfully implemented December 2020 3 4 12 Comprehensive training of employees in the new system to support implementation.
 Review staffing, structure and temporary funding for Core Systems team.
 Current team contracts end March 2022.
 Implement longer term structure.
 Regular review of ongoing releases with Core Systems Board.
 31/10/2021 31/03/2022 31/03/2022 2 4 8 Chief Executive